-Ojo and Aina– This is a child born with the umbilical cord twisted round his/her neck.
+Ojo and Aina– This is a child born with the umbilical cord twisted around his/her neck.
 If this kind of child is male, he is named Ojo, and if female, Aina;

-Dada– This is a child born with long, thick and curly hair which is not to be cut at anytime.
-Dada is also called Dada awuru or olowo ori and are known to be strong and stubborn;
+Dada– This is a child born with long, thick, and curly hair which is not to be cut at any time.
+Dada is also called Dada awuru or olowo ori.
+They are known to be strong and stubborn;

-Oke– This is a child born with unrupted membranes all over his/her body;
+Oke– This is a child born with unruptured membranes all over his/her body;

 Olugbodi– This is a child born with supernumerary digits (six fingers);